Labels Matter More Than Models: Rethinking the Unsupervised Paradigm in Time Series Anomaly Detection: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{ime} series anomaly detection (TSAD) is a crucial and challenging task in time series data mining, with broad applications in fields such as industrial system monitoring, cybersecurity, and health surveillance \cite{adamembls,cce,simad,TSB-UAD}.
+\IEEEPARstart{I}{n} the era of big data, the proliferation of Internet of Things (IoT) devices and industrial sensors has generated massive volumes of streaming data \cite{tbd1,tbd_trans,tbd2,tbd3}.
+Consequently, Time Series Anomaly Detection (TSAD) has emerged as a crucial and challenging task in big data analytics, with broad applications in industrial system monitoring, cybersecurity, and health surveillance \cite{adamembls,cce,simad,TSB-UAD,11045093}.

-Due to the scarcity of anomaly samples and the high cost of labeling in TSAD, unsupervised time series anomaly detection (UTAD) methods have garnered significant attention in recent years \cite{bls,simad,catch,M2N2}.
+As the volume and velocity of time series data explode, acquiring high-quality anomaly labels becomes prohibitively expensive.
+Due to this severe label scarcity within massive datasets, unsupervised time series anomaly detection (UTAD) methods have garnered significant attention in recent years \cite{bls,simad,catch,M2N2}.
 Typically, unsupervised methods assume that the training time series data primarily consists of normal samples.
 They detect anomalies by learning the patterns of these normal samples, and this approach currently represents the mainstream of research.
 Because these methods introduce the prior assumption that the training data is composed entirely of normal samples, they are also referred to as semi-supervised techniques in some literature \cite{TSB-UAD,catch,ppt}.
 Moving forward, we will denote this specific category as Unsupervised Time series Anomaly Detection Type II (UTAD-II), as illustrated in Figure \ref{fig:fw}(b).

 Conversely, earlier studies trained and detected anomalies using unlabeled datasets that might contain anomaly samples, leading to their original designation as unsupervised techniques \cite{TSB-UAD,pca}.
 We will refer to this category as Unsupervised Time series Anomaly Detection Type I (UTAD-I), as shown in Figure \ref{fig:fw}(a).